Synchronize with other calendars

-- In your Google Calendar, hover over the name of the calendar with your mouse and click the three dots that appear.
+- In Google Calendar, the person who wants to share his availability can hover over the name of the calendar with the mouse and click the three dots that appear.

 - Scroll down to the Integrate Calendar section and copy the calendar ID as shown below.
-If you have only one Google Calendar, the ID is probably equal to your email address.
+If there is only one Google Calendar, the ID is usually equal to the email address.
+The employee can then share this ID with you.

 - On your SuperSaaS dashboard, navigate to Supervise > Synchronize.
-Here you can now fill out the calendar ID.
-The software will verify the connection upon clicking and a message at the top of the screen will indicate whether the connection was established successfully.
+Here you can click “Public Google Calendar” and then fill out the calendar ID.
+The software will verify the connection upon clicking .
+Note that if the access settings in the previous step were not set up correctly, the Google server will report “Not found”.